jvroig/OWLBEAR/README.md

 1. **Clear Decision Criteria**: Make the decision criteria explicit in your prompts
 2. **Reasonable Loop Limits**: Set a `loop_limit` appropriate to your workflow
-3. **ID-Based Loopbacks**: Use named IDs for better maintainability
+3. **ID-Based Loopbacks**: Use clearly named IDs for better maintainability and readability
 4. **Feedback Incorporation**: When looping back, include the previous attempt and feedback

 ## Creating Custom Complex Actions